microsoft/rats/rats-pipelines/docs/.drafts/lolo.md

 - I can make changes to the document.
 - I can depend on the contents of the document.
 - Others can submit requests to change the document.
-- Others can submit requests to depend on the conntents of the document.
+- Others can submit requests to depend on the contents of the document.
 - Permissions to change the document are not related to permissions to depend on a draft entity.
 - This draft is a draft entity itself.
 - I only need permission to move the contents of this document, out of this document.